DeisData/deisdata.github.io/docs/source/shell/alter-dir.rst

 ~~~~~~~~~~~~~~~~~

 Before heading on a trip, you want to back up your data and send some
-datasets to Ford.
+datasets to your research mentor.
 Fill in the following commands to get the job done.

 First, let’s set up a directory and files.

 .. tab:: Bash